The Official Bruce Cockburn Facebook page is here!

 Bruce Cockburn – Upcoming Tour Dates

 Bruce Cockburn continues touring in North America in support of Bone On Bone.
-This will be a solo tour, except for 2 dates – May 4 & May 5 which will be with his band.
+This will be a solo tour.

 If you are having trouble accessing the tour dates above, use this Gigs link for a different view and more information.